 Time to get reading!

-We have compiled a book list from recommendations from our Doctors and Medical Student Scholars (see below).
-Every month we will read one book from the list and come together to discuss it along with additional meetings: look below to see this month’s book and agenda for meetings.
-For updates and to join the meeting, please join the Book Club using the link on the right!
+We have compiled a book list from recommendations from our Doctors and Medical Student Scholars.
+For updates and to join our meetings, please join the Book Club using the link on the right!

 Have a say in the next book by attending the discussion at the start of each month!

 An incredible memoir from one of the world’s most eminent heart surgeons and some of the most remarkable and poignant cases he’s worked on.

 The balance between life and death is so delicate, and the heart surgeon walks that rope between the two.
 In the operating room there is no time for doubt.
 It is flesh, blood, rib-retractors and pumping the vital organ with your bare hand to squeeze the life back into it.
 An off-day can have dire consequences – this job has a steep learning curve, and the cost is measured in human life.
 Cardiac surgery is not for the faint of heart.